akshay-joshi-25/U.S.-Flight-Delay-Analysis/README.md

 The above chart illustrates that:

 - Like Chart 2, Chart 3 also establishes that the volume of delayed flights follow a strong seasonal pattern.
 The May–July window is clearly the most disrupted period with July peaking at roughly 185,000 delayed flights, nearly 2.3 times the February low of ~80,000.
 Autumn (September–November) provides sustained relief, with all three months sitting around 84,000–87,000 delayed flights — the best of the year.
 December then spikes back up to ~128,000, reflecting the return of winter disruption.
+- A rather surprising finding from the above chart is the distribution of delayed flights by Time-of-day.
+For instance, although Chart 1 established that Morning hrs flights accounted to 36% of the total flights in 2024, Chart 3 showed that they accounted to only 20% of the total delayed flights that year.
+On the other hand, while Evening hrs flights only accounted to 23% of the total flights in 2024 (based on Chart 1), they accounted to 39% of the total delayed flights that year (based on Chart 3).
+This concludes that Evening hrs flights were relatively the most inefficient in terms of being on time in 2024.
+- The average delay duration trend clearly illustrates a strong positive correlation (+0.92) between the number of flights delayed in a month and the monthly average delay in minutes.
+In other words, greater the number of delayed flights in a month, higher would be the average delay in minutes.